vivekcode01/StreamIt/docs/guide/content-personalization.md

   HLS (HTTP Live Streaming) is a protocol that splits video into small chunks and delivers them over HTTP.
 For Superstreamer, we focus exclusively on using HLS for streaming.

+- Interstitial

+  An interstitial is a type of video segment inserted into an HLS playback session, usually serving as a mid-stream interruption for purposes like advertisements, informational messages, or promotional content.

 ## Use cases

 - Insert linear ads at given cue points, derived from a VMAP (a spec compliant format that includes the positions of where ads should be in a video).